jorgeah92/Music_Generative_Adversarial_Network/README.md

 One this main section of the repo, there are 3 files that all contain our final model:
 * Final_generator_model.zip - contains a saved trained model of our GAN generator in the h5 format
-* gan_training.py - a python script version of our final model used to train our model on AWS
+* gan_training.py - A python script version of our final model used to train our model on AWS
 * image_GAN_midi_Final.ipynb - A notebook version of our final model which we used to explore our model and outputs